What Is The Lowest Common Multiple Of 3 And 5

 This approach minimizes the number of multiples you need to list.

 • Apply LCM in Real-World Problems: Understanding the LCM is more valuable when you can apply it to practical problems.
-For example, consider scheduling two events that occur at different intervals.
+To give you an idea, consider scheduling two events that occur at different intervals.
 If one event happens every 6 days and another every 8 days, the LCM tells you when both events will occur on the same day.

 • LCM(6, 8) = 24.
 This means both events will coincide every 24 days.